mdn/content/files/en-us/web/api/webgl_api/tutorial/using_shaders_to_apply_color_in_webgl/index.md

 ## Drawing using the colors

-Next, you need to add code to look up the attribute location for the colors and setup that attribute for the shader program.
+Next, you need to add code to look up the attribute location for the colors and set up that attribute for the shader program.

 > **Note:** Update the `programInfo` declaration in your `main()` function like this: